Mechanisms of Symbol Processing for In-Context Learning in Transformer Networks: Discussion and Future Work: Mechanistic Interpretation and Enhancement of Transformers

 The Transformer Production Framework (TPF) presented here (Secs.~\ref{sec:fun} -- \ref{sec:impl}) shows with complete precision and completeness how a characteristically powerful ability of transformers, templatic text generation through in-context learning (Box~\ref{box:ICL1}; Sec.~\ref{sec:Fdef}), can result from neural networks deploying representations that are continuous and compositional, and processing that, while numerical and continuous, exploits the compositional structure of the representations: these networks implement a kind of abstract program that has been a central model of human higher-level cognition --- a production system (\ref{ex:PS}).
 This production-system level of description endows the networks that implement it with great power and generality --- it is Turing Universal (Sec.~\ref{sec:Turing}).

-In addition to using hand-programming to create a fully mechanistically-interpretable concrete model capable of powerful ICL, TPF provides a rich set of precise, formally-testable hypotheses about the mechanisms that power ICL in transformers that are trained from data (Sec.~\ref{sec:LMs}).
-If even a fraction of these hypotheses prove sound in future work, significant light will have been shed on the inner workings of the black boxes powering contemporary generative AI.
+In addition to enabling hand-programming to create a fully mechanistically-interpretable concrete model capable of powerful ICL, TPF provides a rich set of precise, formally-testable hypotheses about the mechanisms that power ICL in transformers that are trained from data (Sec.~\ref{sec:LMs}).
+If even a fraction of these hypotheses are confirmed in future work, significant light will have been shed on the inner workings of the black boxes powering contemporary generative AI.